ryanflorence/raziel/README.md

     $ raziel fb -e

-Create a new specific password
+Create a new specific password on the key `github`.

     $ raziel github -p muhpassword